MaxPuig/garlic-wallet-lite/README.md

 - Go to the [releases page](https://github.com/MaxPuig/garlic-wallet-lite/releases) and download the latest APK.
 - Install the APK on your device.

-Alternatively, download the .zip file, extract it and run the APK.
+Alternatively, download the .zip file, extract it and install the APK.

 ## Useful information
 - Fees will automatically be calculated and are about 100-200 sats/byte.
 The receiver will get the amount entered, and the fee will be deducted from the remaining balance.